 Place the shifter in NEUTRAL and shut off the boat's motor when you are still several feet from the person in the water.
-While they are swimming over to the boat, lower the swim ladder from the transom platform so they can board.
-Once everyone is aboard, return the swim ladder to its stowed position and check that everyone is safely seated before restarting the motor.
+Once everyone is aboard, check that everyone is safely seated before restarting the motor.
 If you are unfamiliar with picking up swimmers in the water, practice this maneuver with a retrievable floating object before attempting it under actual conditions.